On StarNow, Casting Professionals connect directly with the talent, and can offer whatever fee they feel is fair for the job on offer, within reason.

 Have a think about the kind of production you’re putting together

 If you have a super small budget, and all the talent are being treated the same, understand what is involved and are keen to take part (For example, an Indie film set where everyone is living on the smell of an oily rag), pay what you can.
 Be honest and up front about it, and it will probably be a valuable experience for all involved.
-Short films, webisodes, no budget feature films, small business promotions such as website stills or catalogues often fall into this bucket.
+Short films, webisodes, no budget feature films, small business promotions such as website stills often fall into this bucket.

 For commercial productions with professional crews that will have bigger industry reach, we strongly encourage you to consider whether you are paying what the job is worth, whatever the experience level of the talent.

 Some factors that would generally indicate a production is commercial include: most people on set being paid, a profit is intended to made from the end product (e.g. ticket sales, increased product sales from improved website), or budget being assigned to the production in other areas (e.g. script, marketing, location).

 If you still need help, you can also search the Internet for union rates in your area.
 These provide a good guide for the minimum rates expected and some unions even have template contracts you can use.